ruby-concurrency/concurrent-ruby/README.md

-atomic: An atomic reference implementation for JRuby and green or GIL-threaded Ruby implementations (MRI 1.8/1.9, Rubinius)
+atomic: An atomic reference implementation for JRuby, Rubinius, and MRI.

 Summary
 =======